Emmanuel-Afrifa/testimonial-grid-section/README.md

 - Grid

 ### What's new?
-I Utilized flex and margins to align the items in the main container.
-I also used grid's 'place-items' to align the main container in the center of the page.
+I used CSS grid for the layout of the desktop view and flex for the mobile view.

 ## Author
 - Emmanuel Afrifa